-Zirconia filament is a great way to produce 3D printed parts.
-Indeed, it has been possible for sometime for engineers and designers to create complex shapes and parts with fine details and utilise a 3D printer to manufacture them.
+3D printing ceramic filament is a great way to produce 3D printed parts.
+It has been possible for sometime for engineers and designers to create complex shapes and parts with fine details and utilise a 3D printer to manufacture them.

-However, now an engineer can create a CAD file, then easily 3D printed with a zirconia filament.
+However, now an engineer can create a CAD file, then easily 3D printing zirconia filament to create the required parts.
 As with all ceramics; Zirconia and Alumina have fabulous material properties that are resistant to heat, chemical, electrical and physical wear.

-3D printed zirconia and alumina and moreover ceramic materials in general are available on all of our printers from an entry level desk top printer to one that can produce complex geometries in production volumes.
+3D printed ceramic materials are available on all of our printers from an entry level desk top printer to one that can produce complex geometries in production volumes.

 Zirconia filament used in 3D printing share the material properties used in conventional processes.
 So you will see it is possible to have 3D printed zirconia for challenging applications.
 Ceramics have the following properties;